For reassurance, all orders and monies paid to Tapi at our Homebase concession stores are safe. More information is available here.

 • Fine tooth comb

-Tapi top tip - You should keep any offcuts from your new carpet when it’s installed, just in case you need to repair it in the future.
+Tapi Top Tip: You should keep any offcuts from your new carpet when it’s first installed, just in case you need to repair it in the future.

 How to fix a burnt carpet

-For larger patches, you will need to remove the entire affected area.
-The easiest way to do this neatly is to lift your carpet from the edges and using fabric scissors or a utility knife, cut out the damaged patch of carpet.
+1. Lift your carpet from the edges, then using fabric scissors or a utility knife, safely cut out the damaged patch of carpet.
 Lifting the carpet helps to prevent you from cutting into your underlay or potentially damaging your subfloor.

-Once this has adhered properly, you can reattach your carpet to the subfloor and underlay – our guide to fitting carpet has all the tips and tricks you need to make this as neat as possible – and then use a small fine-tooth comb to brush the fibres to match the surrounding carpet.
+6. Once this has adhered properly, you can reattach the carpet to the subfloor and underlay, then use a small fine-tooth comb to brush the fibres to match the surrounding carpet.

 Order free carpet samples